Fair Algorithms for Hierarchical Agglomerative Clustering: Results

-Since we are comparing Silhouette Coefficients for fair clusters obtained via Algorithm 1 and the AFHAC algorithms, it does not make sense to compare clustering solutions that are explicitly unfair according to the fairness metric.
-In our work, this corresponds to solutions that have balance equal to $0$.
+Since we are comparing Silhouette Coefficients for fair clusters obtained via Algorithm 1 and the AFHAC algorithms, it does not make sense to compare clustering solutions that are explicitly \textit{unfair}, i.e., solutions that have balance equal to $0$.
 Therefore, for any solutions such as these, we denote their Silhouette Score as $-1$ (incorrect clustering).
 The results comparing the Silhouette Scores for Algorithm 1 with average-linkage for MFC (denoted as FHAC(MFC)), Algorithm 1 with average-linkage for balance (denoted as FHAC(Balance)), AFHAC-V, and AFHAC-R, on the \texttt{creditcard}, \texttt{bank}, and \texttt{census} datasets are shown in Figure 2(a), Figure 2(b), and Figure 2(c), respectively.
+Quite evidently, FHAC achieves competitive clustering performance to the other algorithms.